voder-ai/eslint-plugin-traceability/docs/rules/valid-annotation-format.md

 ## Rule Details

-This rule scans all comments in the source code and validates any lines that contain `@story`, `@req`, or `@implements` annotations.
+This rule scans all comments in the source code and validates any lines that contain `@story`, `@req`, or `@supports` annotations.
 It is designed to be flexible in how it discovers annotations while still enforcing a strict, machine-parseable format.

 Key behaviors: